 Leadership development is often compared to management development – and it is interesting to note that not all leaders are managers, but all managers need to be leaders.
 Managers manage things, processes, and systems.
 Leaders lead people.
 Leadership itself is a process of social influence, aligning and maximizing the efforts of others towards the achievement of a goal.
 It is not defined by a level or grade or title.

-Why is leadership development important?
+Why is leadership and talent development important?

 Leadership development is important for many reasons.
 It supports organizational transformation and change, so important in today’s environment, by developing the skills, attitudes, talents, capabilities, and behaviors necessary to identify strategic pivots and initiatives and to lead others effectively through transformation.
-It promotes accountability and human-centric decision making, helping leaders create a culture of engagement and purpose.
+It promotes accountability and people-centered decision making, helping leaders create a culture of engagement and purpose.
 Leadership team development helps senior leaders create a positive employee experience, enhanced organizational health, and increased employee retention.

 Building bench strength through succession planning and inclusivity